icerpc/icerpc-docs/pages/docs/slice/language-guide/slice1-or-slice2.md

 If your Slice file has no encoding statement, it uses the default encoding, Slice2.

-You should use Slice1 if you need interoperability with Ice applications; otherwise, keep the default, Slice2.
+You should use Slice1 if you need interoperability with Ice applications; otherwise, you should keep the default, Slice2.

 ## Encoding compatibility